Jvke

 Jacob Dodge Lawson (born March 3, 2001), known professionally as Jvke (stylized in all caps and pronounced "Jake"), is an American singer-songwriter, record producer, and social media personality.
 During the COVID-19 lockdowns, he started creating TikTok videos for his songs, one of which, "Upside Down", went viral in 2021.
 His debut album, This Is What ____ Feels Like (Vol. 1–4), peaked at number 40 on the Billboard 200, while the song "Golden Hour" peaked at number 10 on the Billboard Hot 100.
 Lawson was named the MTV Push Artist for October 2022, and he performed "Golden Hour" live on the Tonight Show with Jimmy Fallon, as well as making several performances in Europe for MTV.

 Early life

 Jacob Dodge Lawson was born in Providence, Rhode Island.
-The son of a music teacher and church pastor, he began piano lessons at a young age and sang and wrote songs for his church.
+The son of a music teacher named Pamela and a church pastor named John Dodge Lawson Jr, he began piano lessons at a young age and sang and wrote songs for his church.
 Before transferring to public high school in his home town of Cranston, Lawson attended Catholic school.
 He studied at the Community College of Rhode Island for a year and a half before dropping out to pursue music full-time.
+Lawson's mother is an elementary music teacher.